vhe182/rpc-perf-dash/docs/proposals/mvp-dashboard-design.md

 ## Open issues

-1. What data storage service should be used to store the test results?
-  * The performance team has previously used [InfluxDB][1] to handle database duties.
-InfluxDB is well-suited to the task due to its optimization for time-series data.
-The perf team has also used it before so they are already familiar with the InfluxDB libraries.
-  * Test results can be stored in files and orderedd in a series of directories.
-This method would require minimal setup and can be easily ported to another data storage system.
-An issue with this strategy is that the data will have to all follow the same formatting standards, this adds complexity and added time that the perf team will need to develop a format that can accomodate all of the KPIs and their varying metrics.
 1. Should the server poll the data storage unit at a set rate or should the data storage unit push updates whenever they occur?
-1. What tool will format and display the visualization of the data?
-  * [D3][2]
-  * [Angular Chart][3]
-  * [Grafana][4]
-  * Other tool?

 [1]: https://www.influxdata.com/
 [2]: https://d3js.org/